Skip to content

 participant Auth as SmartHQ Auth Server

-User->>App: (1) Chooses to create a SmartHQ account from your app
+User->>App: (1) End-user chooses to create a SmartHQ account

 App->>Auth: (2) GET /oauth2/register